Czarean/Czarean/README.md

 - 👋 Hi, I’m @Czarean a Network Engineer that loves to learn from others, and collaborate with other Engineers!
 - 👀 I’m interested in Blockchain and Smart Contract development, NFTs, DAO and dApps.
-- 🌱 I’m currently learning Blockchain MOTOKO Programing Language built for ICP/Dfinity
+- 🌱 I’m currently learning Blockchain "Motoko" Programing Language built by Dfinity for the ICP Internet Computer Protocol Blockchain!
 - 💞️ I’m looking to collaborate on Web3, Smart Contract Projects, dAPPs and NFTs.
 - 📫 How to reach me: https://x.com/IC_Pirate